Category Archives: Creative Writing

 My last book never found commercial success.
 I’ve only just started reading it for the first time since it was published in 2017.
 I mean, how many times did I reread, reshape, and edit the draft?
 The story of my first trip to Taiwan to meet my birth family marks one of the most significant chapters of my life.
 Publishing it wasn’t for nothing.
 A younger version of me wrote those pages from a very different place.
 And still, the emotions are just as vivid, from the search to the moment we found our way back to one another.

 Earlier this week, the oracle card “to the stars and beyond” surfaced in my (tarot) reading from Rose Bae Tarot’s These Blue Bones, a deck having a moment right now.
 It felt like both a spark and an affirmation for my decision to resign.
 Lately, I find myself thinking about mortality, not out of gloom, but clarity.
-Time shifts after fifty.
+Time shifts as we mature.
 There’s less time to do what makes you happy.
 In this season, I get to choose how I live it.
 Autonomy.
 Personal sovereignty.
 Independence.
 Let me embody this new path, to the stars and beyond.

 This song brings me back to my younger self.
 I’ve been especially nostalgic of late.
 It may not quite fit this post, but it fits my mood perfectly.

-Have you ever been so moved by a piece of music that you cry?
+Have you ever been so moved by a piece of music that it brought you to tears?
 I have.
-I do.
+I still am.

-Music saves and meets me exactly where I’m at.
-My first love, likely my last!
-I remember playing piano for hours in a tiny practice room at Centenary College (of Shreveport).
-Just me and Beethoven, Chopin, or Mozart.
-No fear or judgment.
+I remember spending hours alone in a tiny practice room at Centenary College (of Louisiana), just me and Beethoven, Bach, Chopin, Debussy, Mozart…There was no fear or judgment there.
 No pressure to please an audience or play perfectly.
-Connection to the keyboard, sound, frequency, vibration.
-It was sublime.
-In today’s heavy, heavy world, music has such power to uplift and is always a safe connection.
+Only connection — to the keyboard, to sound, to frequency and vibration.
+It felt sublime.

-I stumbled upon an artist new to me, Yannic Lowack, a German composer.
-The piece featured below is called Leuer, another work that brings me to tears.
-He posted a small sample of an orchestral version, no piano, on his Instagram – you can find him on YouTube and IG.
+I recently discovered an artist who was new to me: Yannic Lowack, a German composer.
+The piece featured below, Leuer, is another composition I’ve completely fallen in love with.
+He also shared a short preview of an orchestral version — without piano — on Instagram.
+You can find him on both YouTube and Instagram.

-I miss those days of studying music and daily piano practice.
-I’m reminded of who I was, who I am, despite years of being away – a musician, a lover of the expressive arts.
-May the days ahead bring opportunities to return to the keyboard and to my musical inheritance.
+I miss those days of studying music and practicing piano every day.
+They remind me of who I was — and still am, despite the years away — a musician, drawn to the expressive arts.
+May the days ahead bring new opportunities to return to the keyboard and reconnect with that musical inheritance!

 things inspiring me at the turn of a new year